Peanut

-In the English-speaking world, peanut growing is most important in the United States.
-It was mainly a garden crop for much of the colonial period before shifting to mostly animal feedstock until human consumption grew in the 1930s.
-The United States Department of Agriculture initiated a program to encourage agricultural production and human consumption of peanuts in the late 19th and early 20th centuries.

-Peanut butter was developed in the 1880s and 1890s in the United States and Canada.

-Botany
+Botanical description

 The peanut is an annual herbaceous plant growing 30 to 50 cm tall.
 As a legume, it belongs to the botanical family Fabaceae, also known as Leguminosae, and commonly known as the legume, bean, or pea family.
 Like most other legumes, peanuts harbor symbiotic nitrogen-fixing bacteria in their root nodules.

 The leaves are opposite and pinnate with four leaflets (two opposite pairs; no terminal leaflet); each leaflet is 1 to 7 cm long and 1 to 3 cm across.
 Like those of many other legumes, the leaves are nyctinastic; that is, they have "sleep" movements, closing at night.

 The flowers are 1 to 1.5 cm across, and yellowish orange with reddish veining.
 They are borne in axillary clusters on the stems above ground and last for just one day.
 The ovary is located at the base of what appears to be the flower stem but is a highly elongated floral cup.

 Peanut fruits develop underground, an unusual feature known as geocarpy.
 After fertilization, a short stalk at the base of the ovary—often termed a gynophore, but which appears to be part of the ovary—elongates to form a thread-like structure known as a "peg".
 This peg grows into the soil, allowing the fruit to develop underground.
 These pods, technically called legumes, are 3 to 7 cm long, normally containing one to four seeds.
 The shell of the peanut fruit consists primarily of a mesocarp with several large veins traversing its length.